aptise/peter_sslers/README.md

 When generated via the acme protocol, certificate data is provided in the headers.

 Useful fields are duplicated from the certificate into SQL to allow for better searching.
 Certificates are not changed in any way (aside from whitespace cleanup).

 # Misc tips

-So far this has been tested behind a couple of load balancers that use round-robin dns.
+So far this has been tested behind a couple of load balancers that use round-robin DNS.
 They were both in the same physical network.

 * `Nginx` is on port 80. everything in the `/.well-known directory` is proxied to an internal machine *which is not guaranteed to be up*
 * this service is only spun up when certificate management is needed
 * `/.well-known/admin` is not on the public internet